rtous/edcav/mysql/README.md

 ### A1.2 (your own computer) Accessing the server through a VPN

-(WARNING: It seems that the current information provided by ETSETB is wrong for OSX)

-(WARNING: The latest version of MySQL Workbench is not compatible with the course server, you need to download a version 5.2.47 from [here](https://dev.mysql.com/downloads/workbench/))

 The MySQL Community Server at edcav.upc.es only can be accessed from UPC IP addresses.
 In order to access it from your own laptop you can stablish a VPN following the steps [here](https://telecos.upc.edu/ca/els-serveis/serveis-informatics/acces/connexio-vpn).

+(WARNING: It seems that the current information provided by ETSETB is wrong for OSX)

+(WARNING: The latest version of MySQL Workbench is not compatible with the course server, you need to download version 5.2.47 or older from [here](https://dev.mysql.com/downloads/workbench/))

 ### A1.3 (your own computer) Working with Docker